donotfind/Universal-Captcha-Token-Viewer/README.md

 ]
 ```

-clipboardWrite → Copy captcha tokens
+**clipboardWrite → Copy captcha tokens
-storage → Save site configurations
+storage → Save site configurations**

+<b>Creators from <a href="https://t.me/Nickupdates">Nick Updates</a></b>

 ## ⚠️ Disclaimer
-This extension is provided for educational, testing, and development purposes only.
+**This extension is provided for educational, testing, and development purposes only.
 You are responsible for how you use this tool.
-Do not use it to violate website terms of service or applicable laws.
+Do not use it to violate website terms of service or applicable laws.**